DexCare/DexCareSDK.Android.SampleApp/app-compose/README.md

-> **NOTE**
->
-> The default app module supports SDK version 8.5.0.
-> For samples and updates for 9.0.0, please refer to `app-compose` module.
-The compose UI based module
+> This module is under active development.
+So new feature/samples will be available as they are built out.
-> will be default implementation module going forward.
+> This will be the default sample implementation going forward.

-# DexCareSDK.Android.SampleApp
+# ACME Sample App
-An Android sample app using the DexCare SDK.
+ACME is a fictitious health organization.
+This sample app uses DexCare's Android SDK to show off some of the functionality of the DexCare SDK.

+### Installation
 To get started, open the config.xml files and replace the values with the configs provided to you by the DexCare team.

 ___